Categories

 Pollution prevention and control measures:

-• Consumables management: Centrifuge tubes/pipette tips are disposable, reagents (except enzymes) are sterilized by high pressure
+• Consumables management: centrifuge tubes/pipette tips are disposable, reagents (except enzymes) are sterilized by high pressure

 • Operation specification: Zoning operation (reagent preparation area, sample processing area, amplification area)